Babies change everything. But I’m sure you already know that!

 Well friends, I want you to know….
 There is hope.
 There are answers.
 And I’ve got something for you.

-If you’re a runner and you fall into any of the categories above, I’d like to invite you to a special beta round of my brand new, super amazing, totally fun but crazy effective Run Strong Mama program.
+If you’re a runner and you fall into any of the categories above, I’d like to invite you to learn more about my super amazing, totally fun but crazy effective Run Strong Mama program.

 I’ve been working on this program for almost a year, doing research, finding the best combos of exercises and run training plans that will help moms build a strong runners body and run as far and fast as you want to without pain, peeing or problems.